Skip to main content

 A streamlined submission works only if the package is complete and internally consistent.
 A commonly described package includes:

 Treat this as one complete submission, not a series of partial filings.
 The returns catch up the income tax side, the FBARs cover the longer foreign account reporting lookback, and Form 14653 ties the eligibility and non-willful explanation together.
 A recurring point in guidance is that your first IRS contact should be the completed streamlined package, not fragments.
-In your checklist, use Add current filing window after verification, and confirm current IRS instructions before filing.
+Before filing, verify the current filing window and package instructions against official IRS guidance and your advisor's records.

 Before you finalize Form 14653, run this checkpoint: